Live Beta

 Getting this distinction right is the single most important perceptual skill the Icosa model requires.
 Getting it wrong points the response in exactly the wrong direction.

-Three States at Every Center
+Three States on Every Axis

-The Icosa model maps personality across twenty centers — intersections of four capacities (Open, Focus, Bond, Move) and five domains (Physical, Emotional, Mental, Relational, Spiritual).
+The Icosa model maps personality across twenty harmonies — intersections of four capacities (Open, Focus, Bond, Move) and five domains (Physical, Emotional, Mental, Relational, Spiritual).
 If the capacities and domains are new to you, start with How You Take In, Process, Hold, and Express and Five Territories Where Your Life Unfolds.

 You can think of centered as workable bandwidth.
 Enough range for real life to move through without the system either clamping down or spilling over.